-idor Corridor North Sea - Baltic
+dor Corridor North Sea - Baltic

-Conflict resolution process on the Corridor:
+Conflict resolution process on Corridor North Sea - Baltic.

-Experts with relevant knowledge of planning TCRs and of planning timetables will work on proposals for alternatives to find solutions.
-The management of the IM(s) where the works take place, is responsible for a final decision.
-The results will be reported to the management of the affected IMs and MB of the Corridor.
+Experts with relevant knowledge of planning TCRs and timetables will work on proposals for alternatives to find solutions.
+The management of the IM(s) where the works take place is responsible for a final decision.
+The results will be reported to the management of the affected IMs and MB of the involved corridor.